cpiprint/Peersuite/README.md

 If this is something you would like to be a part of, please send a PR.

-Usage: You can use https://peersuite.space online, download the files and run them yourself, or grab an executable from releases.
-(Note, I am still learning electron, discovered today (5/13) that you can't add a kanban card in the executable versions) For full featureset until I fix this, use the website.
+Usage: You can use https://peersuite.space online, download a docker image and run peersuite yourself, or grab an executable from releases.

 ## Docker

-You can also run Peersuite using Docker.
 Download from https://hub.docker.com/repository/docker/openconstruct/peersuite   or build instructions below

 1.  **Build the Docker image:**